orcunsagirsoy/Banking-System/README.md

 # Banking-System

+## About
+Simple banking systems aims to provide basic user-bank interaction.
+A user can do various banking operations like opening account and withdrawing money.

+### Attributes:
+Card Identifier
+Luhn Algorithm
-Card Identifier, Luhn Algorithm, Customer-Bank Interaction
+Customer-Bank Interaction

+#### Technologies
+Java
+SQLite